 From here, simply stage, commit, then push the updated localization files to your GitHub repository.

 Integrating the Transifex GO CLI with Travis CI

-You can automate the above process and create a continuous localization workflow by incorporating the Transifex Client into your continuous integration chain.
+You can automate the above process and create a continuous localization workflow by incorporating the Transifex GO CLI into your continuous integration chain.
 Here's how to do it:

-Follow the steps in the section above to set up your .tx/config file and commit it to your git branch.
+Follow the steps above to set up your .tx/config file and commit it to your git branch.

 Visit the Travis CI website and create an account if you don't have one yet.